vivaria/tja2fumen/README.md

 It is especially important that you attach the song files to the issue.
 You can do this by adding the song files to a `.zip` (Select files -> Right click -> "Send to" -> "Compressed (zipped) folder"), and then uploading the `.zip` to the issue.
 This greatly helps me to reproduce and fix any issues.

-You can also message me directly on Discord (`_vivaria`) if you don't have a GitHub account, and I will take care of making an issue for you. :)

 ## Building on top of tja2fumen

 If you are a developer looking to add tja2fumen to your project, you have two options: